pragma-/pbot/doc/VirtualMachine.md

 5 seconds, representing a heartbeat, used to ensure that the PBot communication channel is healthy.

+If you want to change the serial ports or the TCP ports, execute the command `virsh edit pbot-vm` on the host.
+This will open the `pbot-vm` XML configuration in your default system editor.
+Find the `<serial>` tags and edit their attributes.

 Now we need to restart the virtual machine itself so it loads the new serial device configuration.
 Switch back to the virtual machine window.
 Once the virtual machine has rebooted, log in as `root` and shut the virtual machine down with: